saltstack/salt-enhancement-proposals/0024-sub-state-returns.md

 Some states can return multiple state runs from an external engine.
-State modules that extend tools like Ansible, Chef, and Idem can run multiple external "states" and then return their results individually in the "sub_state_run" portion of their return as long as their individual state runs are formatted like salt states with low and high data.
+State modules that extend tools like Ansible, Chef, and Idem can run multiple external "states" and then return their results individually in the "sub_state_run" portion of their return as long as their individual state runs are formatted like Salt states with low and high data.

 For example, the idem state module can execute multiple idem states via it's runtime and report the status of all those runs by attaching them to "sub_state_run" in it's state return.
-These sub_state_runs will be formatted and printed alongside other salt states.
+These sub_state_runs will be formatted and printed alongside other Salt states.

 Example
 -------